 Your goal is simple: take your big idea to market.

 But do you ever feel overwhelmed with the idea of putting your ideas, your aesthetics, even a career’s worth of expertise into a product or service offering?
 For many, it can be paralyzing.
+Instead of figuring out how to make money fast, you’re stuck on a mental hamster wheel that may or may not pay any kind of dividend down the road.

 Couple that with the images of content marketers, startup founders, and idea people crushing it with big launches, fancy websites, and [potentially] crazy price tags; it only makes it worse.
 You want to do your ideas justice.
 You want to pay your bills.
 And, if you’re anything like me, you feel your competitive spirit starting to morph from helpful to harmful.